TL;DR: Entrepreneurs must address challenges in planning, taxes, risk, liquidity, succession, debt, and time.

 5. Succession and Exit Planning

-Entrepreneurs must have a well-defined roadmap for their business's future, whether that involves passing the torch or selling the enterprise.
-Wealth managers for entrepreneurs can help create an exit plan for your transition into retirement or the next phase of your life.
+Entrepreneurs must create a clear roadmap for their business’s future, whether they plan to pass it on or sell it.
+Wealth managers for entrepreneurs can help create an exit plan for retirement or the next phase of your life.
 Succession planning also ensures you have a backup plan should something happen to you.
+Combining succession planning and estate planning for entrepreneurs, advisors protect both the business legacy and personal wealth.

 Who would take over your business?
 Creating a strategy for business continuity in case of retirement, incapacitation, or death is crucial.
 This involves preparing potential successors and establishing the necessary legal structures.